mwilson877/repo-analysis/README.md

   Combines commit message risk, code diff risk, and metadata (author-based risk) into a final risk score for each commit.

   **Dockerized Deployment:**
   The tool is containerized using Docker for easy deployment on Linux and Windows (using Linux containers).
+The Dockerfile pre-downloads required models during the build process to avoid repeated downloads at runtime.

 ## Installation